AliceWonderMiscreations/smartAva/readme.txt

 = 0.3.1 =
 * December 02, 2013
 * Fixed a typo, added label tags to the text inputs on admin page.
-No new functionallity or bugs/todo issues addressed.
+No new functionality or bugs/todo issues addressed.

 = 0.3 =
 * November 29, 2013